Gary Graver: Feature films

 Besides his work with Welles, Graver also worked for other Hollywood directors including Roger Corman and Fred Olen Ray.
 The bulk of his output was B-movies since, as he put it, "I knew how to make a movie without much money."
 While working on The Other Side of the Wind between 1970 and 1976, Graver worked as a cinematographer and editor in various other B-horror films such as Blood Mania (1970), Dracula vs. Frankenstein (1971), and Invasion of the Bee Girls (1973).
-He also contributed additional camerawork on John Cassavetes's A Woman Under the Influence (1974).
+The following year, Graver contributed additional camerawork on John Cassavetes's A Woman Under the Influence (1974).
 In 1977, he served as cinematographer for Ron Howard's Grand Theft Auto, followed by the cult horror film The Toolbox Murders (1978).

 In 1982, Graver wrote, directed, edited, and produced the slasher film Trick or Treats, after which he served as cinematographer on the slasher film Mortuary (1983), and the comedy Chattanooga Choo Choo (1984).
 He directed the thriller film Moon in Scorpio starring Britt Ekland in 1987, followed by a cinematography credit on Twisted Nightmare (1988).
 The following year, Graver provided additional cinematography on Steven Spielberg's Always (1989), working on the film's Montana unit.